Employee Spotlight on Bob McKay: From IT in the Sun to Security in the Cloud

 Based on what I know I want to run informal training sessions with members of my team.
 We’re going to have some “capture the flag” hacking sessions where we provide pizza, put a hackable server in a room, and give everyone hacking software.
 I also want to give teams servers and kit and teach them how to build a corporate network that works.
 It’ll be a big learning curve.
 Some already have these skills, but it’ll level the playing field.

-This year, I was promoted to Head of Managed Services & Infrastructure.
+In 2019, I was promoted to Head of Managed Services & Infrastructure.
 In this role, I manage around thirty people.
 At my last business we had around twelve employees, however at one point I had two developers and myself in Newcastle, six people in the Yorkshire office, and staff in the Caribbean.
 I was bouncing around all of them as MD.
 It definitely helps that the team at Perfect Image are in the same office… and the same time zone.

 I can honestly say that two days are rarely the same which is a good thing.
 We’ve got a lot of projects which can be a lot of plate spinning but it keeps things interesting.
 I’m currently working on repackaging how we structure our support, assisting in the ISO 27001 compliance and other operational projects.